passes-org/passes/docs/request-handlers.md

 Pass Providers are free to support any topics they'd like.
 For everything else, there's Topic Providers.

 ## Topic Providers

+If Pass Providers need to support every possible Pass Request topic, it would become a burden for Pass Providers to handle the long-tail of Pass Request topics and limit the incentive for developers to make new, creative types of Pass Requests.

+Topic Providers solve this problem by supporting Pass Request topics related to their app's domain.
+Any app can be a Topic Provider, and they are simple to build alongside the new type of Pass Request being introduced.

+The incentive to build a Topic Provider is that anyone who wants to leverage the respective Pass Request, can use that Topic Provider.
+This introduces a network of Topic Providers that any developer can then leverage."

 Topic Providers are user-facing apps that implement support for Pass Request topics related to their app domain.